moshe-kabala/jst/readme.md

 The package includes:

-1. Json data structure
+1. JSON data structure
-2. Json parser
+2. JSON parser
-3. Json to string
+3. JSON to string
-4. Macros for write json like a Javascript object
+4. Macros to writing JSON same as a Javascript object

 # Convertors and Macros